moritzkoerber/azure_function_examples/README.md

+# Azure Function Examples

-This repo contains various examples of Azure Functions that deal with blobs in storage accounts (e.g., blob triggers, blob copying, writing content into a delta table etc.).
+This repo contains various examples of Azure Functions, for example a v1 http trigger, a v2 http trigger, a v2 blob trigger, blob copying, using a function's managed identity, delta tables etc.